batctl outputs errors to stdout

 is used.
 Imo, this approach would make the error output less cluttered.

-Updated by Marek Lindner over 8 years ago
+Updated by Marek Lindner almost 9 years ago

 The patch looks pretty good!